Deep Past 5 . Chilling Out

-It has always been the case that the constant and radical changes to the landscape and the climate over millions of years, made it hard to for a simple punter like me. to sift out simple cause and effect relationships.
-Now, as get closer to the present, the increasing amount of fine grained detail available makes it even harder to simplify the story.
-So if any professional paleogeologists are reading this, for the sake of your mental health, stop now.
+The debates about the constant and radical changes to the landscape and the climate over millions of years have always made it hard for a non-specialist like me, to sift out simple cause and effect relationships.
+Now, as get closer to the present, the increasing amount of fine-grained detail available makes it even harder.
+So if any professional paleogeologists are reading this, stop now, for the sake of your mental health.

 Southern England, 2m years ago.

-At others, between the frozen spells, the climate was positively Mediterranean.
-The Atlantic would have warmed up and powered sea and air currents which kept temperatures way above what you might expect at our latitude.
-At those times, as the ice melted, sea levels rose; and low lying land around the Thames Estuary disappeared underwater.
-We enjoy those effects today.
-I gather that these cycles were down to the drunken wobble of the Earth in its orbit around the Sun and that scientists are not sure why the effect appears to have less pronounced.
+Between the frozen spells, the climate was positively Mediterranean.
+The Atlantic warmed up and powered sea and air currents which kept temperatures way above what you might expect at our latitude.
+During those times, as the ice melted, sea levels rose and lower-lying land around the Thames Estuary disappeared underwater.

-The glaciation that ventured furthest into South East England did its worst around 450,000 years ago.
+The glaciation that ventured furthest into South East England was the 'Anglian' which did its worst around 450,000 years ago.
 This was no place for casual tobogganing.
 In places, it must have looked a bit like the Ice Wall in Game of Thrones with some glaciers a thousand metres thick glaciers.
-The land sank under the weight.
+The land literally sank under the weight.

 The Ice Wall of 'The North'.

-To the west of London, it never quite breached the Berkshire Downs or the Chilterns.
-To the north it reached Dunstable, which is why there is no scarp there, and tongues of the ice sheet extended across lower ground, past St Albans to Finchley Road Tube Station and to the Hornchurch Cutting on the Romford – Upminster Branch Line before stopping at the sign warning against trespassing on the tracks.
+To the west of London, the Anglian glaciers never quite breached the Berkshire Downs or the Chilterns.
+To the north, it reached Dunstable, which is why there is no scarp there, and tongues of the ice sheet extended across lower ground, past St Albans to Finchley Road Tube Station and to the Hornchurch Cutting on the Romford – Upminster Branch Line before stopping at the sign warning against trespassing on the tracks.
 To the east, most of Suffolk and some of Essex would also have been covered.

 Later glacial excursions never got quite so far.
-The last one was around 15,000 years ago and while it covered much of North West Britain with thick ice sheets, it didn't get nearly as far south.
-Notwithstanding, it would have turned the rest of England into a tundra like Northern Canada or Siberia, with a frozen, barren landscape interlaced with vast rivers of meltwater leaving layers of detritus.
+The last one, the Devensian, was around 15,000 years ago and while it covered much of North West Britain with thick ice sheets, it didn't get nearly as far south.
+Notwithstanding, it would have turned the rest of England into a tundra, like Northern Canada or Siberia, with a frozen, barren landscape interlaced with vast rivers of meltwater leaving layers of detritus which cover swathes of our countryside today.

-The Limits of the Ice Sheets in the Anglian and Devensian Glaciations
+The Limits of the Anglian and Devensian glaciations

-One odd result is that, after it was all over, relieved of the weight of ice, Scotland started to rise up while down here our bit of the Earth's crust still slowly sank.
-It still is and, together with rising sea levels, this spells bad news for the coastal Thames Basin over the next century or so.
-It spells goodbye to Thanet and chunks of the Estuary coastline.
+One odd result is that, after it was all over, relieved of the weight of ice, Scotland started to rise up while our bit of the Earth's crust started sinking.
+It still is and, together with rising sea levels, this spells bad news for the coastal Thames Basin over the next few centuries.
+It's probably goodbye to Thanet, the marshes in the Thames estuary marshes and chunks of the Suffolk and Essex coastlines.

-So what are the results from this that are visible today?
+So what results from all this are visible today?
 That is, after all, what this blog is interested in.
 Higher ground first.
-The greatest legacy was the shape of the land itself.
-For instance, the glaciers scoured the exposed land surfaces and the soft rocks of the great chalk dome of Southern England.
+The greatest legacy was the shape of the land itself For instance, the glaciers scoured the exposed land surfaces and the soft rocks of the great chalk dome of Southern England, especially North of the Chilterns and Downs, cutting valleys and leaving the outcrops.
+The pic below comes from Swanscombe Heritage Park and shows what the view from the Thames Estuary might have looked in the Anglian glaciation.

 They also directly changed the pattern of rivers and indirectly lowered the sea levels.
-For instance, the ancestral Thames probably counted the Severn as a tributary and flowed north of its present course and through the Vale of St Albans before joining the Rhine on its way to the North Sea above the still-existing land connection to Europe.
-Later, the glaciers diverted it through what is now the Goring Gap and into the valley it now occupies.
+For instance, the ancestral Thames probably counted the Severn as a tributary and drained North Wales.
+Their combined waters flowed north of its present course, creating the Vale of St Albans.
+It then merged with the Rhine, entering the North Sea above the still-existing land connection to Europe.
+Later, when the glaciers reached the Aylesbury Vale and blocked its path, it was diverted through what is now the Goring Gap and into the valley it now wriggles about in.
 If you are interested there is a nice and concise Wikipedia article on it.
-(Link) TheAncestral Thames

 Then there is the debris.
-There are two types of Glacial deposit, both of which can be found easily enough.
-The stuff dumped directly from a glacier as it melts, mainly rocks, is 'till'.
+There are two types of Glacial deposits, both of which can be found easily enough.
+The rocks and stones dumped directly from a glacier as it melts is 'till'.
 This can include the large 'Sarsen Stones' which have always been used for buildings and boundaries and which were also sometimes used by Neolithic people to create the Stone Circles like Stonehenge.

-Then there are the layers of gravel and sand from the beds of the outwash streams of meltwater.
+Then there are the layers of gravel, sand and pebbles from the beds of the outwash streams of meltwater.
 Together, these are known as 'drift', varieties of which form a surface layer across many parts of our area beyond the chalk escarpments.
 This can be easy to spot if you are going through a cutting along a footpath or road.

 Drift / Boulder Clay over Chalk

-In particular in the lowlands to the North of the Chilterns and Downs, this drift will often take the form of ‘boulder clay’.
+In particular, in the lowlands to the North of the Chilterns and Downs, this Drift will often take the form of ‘boulder clay’.
 This, as the name suggests, is clay with more rocks and pebbles embedded in it.
-Some of them will have been carried by the glaciers from as far away as Scandinavia before being dumped as the retreated.
-In places, the layer is quite thick in comparison with the thinner chalky soils on the Downs to the West, which is one reason (there are others) why the former have a lot more woodlands while the latter are more open and offered as 'gallops' for horses.
+The glaciers carried some of them from as far away as Scandinavia before dumping them as they retreated.
+In places, the layer is quite thick in comparison with the thinner chalky soils on the Downs to the West, which is one reason (there are others) why the Chilterns have more woodlands while the latter are more open.

 College Lake Cutting 2023